Embedded Systems Architecture: Processor Classification Guide

 AVR

-The AVR is a modified Harvard architecture 8-bit RISC single chip micro-controller developed by Atmel.
-These cores are very popular and are very useful for low end application segments.
-A wide range of processors are available for selection from Atmel supporting multiple peripherals.
-They have also come up with 32 bit cores for powerful applications.
+The AVR is a modified Harvard architecture 8-bit RISC single-chip microcontroller developed by Atmel (now Microchip).
+These cores are popular for low-end application segments, with a wide range of devices supporting multiple peripherals.
+32-bit AVR cores are also available for more demanding applications.

 PIC

-PIC is a family of modified Harvard architecture micro-controllers made by Microchip Technology.
-They are the most low cost devices and are very popular with the student community and are also used in the industrial segments.
-They are available in wide range of core and peripheral set options.
+PIC is a family of modified Harvard architecture microcontrollers made by Microchip Technology.
+They are among the most cost-effective devices and are widely used in both the student community and industrial segments, with a broad range of core and peripheral set options.

 Subscribe to our Blog